Eelam War I: Kent and Dollar Farm massacres

+Rebel offensives

+The LTTE attacked SLA encampment in Kokkilai, Mullaitivu District, Sri Lanka, on the night of 13 February 1985.
+In May, EPRLF made an unsuccessful attack on the Karainagar naval base with an armour plated bulldozer, losing 22 carders.

 Anuradhapura massacre

 The Anuradhapura massacre is an incident on May 14, 1985, in which LTTE cadres massacred 146 Sinhalese men, women, and children in Anuradhapura.
 The LTTE hijacked a bus and entered Anuradhapura.
 As the LTTE cadres entered the main bus station, they opened fire indiscriminately with automatic weapons killing and wounding many civilians who were waiting for buses.
 LTTE cadres then drove to the Buddhist Sri Maha Bobhi shrine and gunned down nuns, monks and civilians as they prayed inside the Buddhist shrine.
 Before they withdrew, the LTTE strike force entered the national park of Wilpattu and killed 18 Sinhalese in the forest reserve.
 The attack was allegedly sparked by the 1985 Valvettiturai massacre, where the Sri Lanka Army massacred 70 Tamil civilians in the LTTE's leader hometown.

+Peace talks

+Fighting continued until 1985 when peace talks were held between the two sides in Thimphu, Bhutan in hopes of seeking a negotiated settlement.
+The peace talks proved as fruitless and fighting soon resumed.

+Purge of TELO

+Attacks intensified in 1986, with an attack by TELO on the Anuradhpura oil storage facility in April, which was followed by fighting between TELO and the LTTE in Nallur, resulting in TELO being whipped out and its leader Sri Sabaratnam killed.
+Following the purge the LTTE began to dominate parts of the Jaffna peninsula.
+LTTE also carried out in Colombo with the bombing of Air Lanka Flight 512 and carried out attacks on army detachments.
+On May 17, 1986, the Sri Lankan military launched an offensive to take control of the Jaffna Peninsula but was met with fierce resistance from the LTTE which forced the Sri Lankan Army to withdraw after three days of intense fighting.
+Thereafter, the Sri Lankan military strategy shifted to mortar shelling and aerial bombing which drove the Tamil population out of the eastern coast of the Jaffna Peninsula.